-According to Neill Suitor, Engineering Director at McCloskey International, it’s the torque that sets the Volvo Penta engines apart.
+According to Neill Suitor, Engineering Director at McCloskey International, it’s the torque that sets the Volvo Penta diesel engines apart.
 “The engines have great torque curves, which make a good difference to the running of our machines.
 They have the ability to keep the machine running under the tough conditions they work in.”

 The demands of one recent assignment in Arklow, County Wicklow required additional Volvo Penta horsepower, as Neill explains.
 “The jaw crusher was originally built with a 360Hp D11 engine.
 The rock in Arklow was so hard we uprated the engine to the current 510Hp D13 and an uprated hydraulic drive to transmit an additional 100Hp to the crusher.
 The productivity increased significantly and the fuel consumption actually reduced.”

-The relationship between Volvo Penta and McCloskey International goes back several years, and McCloskey employ five different power ranges of Volvo Penta engines in their range of jaw crushers.
+The relationship between Volvo Penta and McCloskey International goes back several years, and McCloskey employs five different power ranges of Volvo Penta diesel engines in their range of jaw stone crushers.
 Neill explains the reasons behind the positive partnership.
 “Volvo Penta work alongside us and guide us to the best solution and aid the initial design process right through to after sales support and backup.
 We are planning ahead together.”

-For machine operator Gary Mooney, the pleasure is in the performance and handling of the jaw crusher and engine.
+For machine operator Gary Mooney, the pleasure is in the performance and handling of the jaw crusher and diesel engine.
 “It just makes life a lot easier.
 We’re under a lot of pressure to deliver, so knowing that we have the right power onboard from the start makes operators like me very happy.”